prpatel/Serverless-Workshop-Setup-All-Platforms/README.md

-# Repo for Serverless JavaScript workshop setup
+# Repo for Serverless workshop setup

 Prereq's:
+## For JavaScript workshops, please do this also:
 * Make sure to have node 8+ installed

 This exercise will set up your local development environment to use the open-source Apache OpenWhisk project, or a free hosted instance of Apache OpenWhisk on IBM Cloud Functions.
 These steps are a prerequisite before you can start building serverless applications for our lab.